Textbook

 As you move past the first paragraph, you are nearing the “open road.”
 But that doesn’t mean we just skim through everything.
 Instead, we read smartly, paying special attention to topic sentences, words of sequences and contrast, and the way paragraphs end.
 With this framing in mind, you can, however, feel free to do some skimming in the middle of paragraphs.

 The topic sentence to this paragraph shouldn’t surprise those who have read the first paragraph well.
 Epictetus is continuing to contrast the things within our power to those that aren’t.
 There is a great optimism about the internal things and a corresponding pessimism about those things outside of us.
 As we scan the following sentence, the word “but” should jump off the page like a bright neon sign.
 A key reading strategy is to always take special note of contrast words like “but” and “however”.
-Epictetus, we can trust, is continuing to contrast the two realms he introduced in the first paragraph; glancing at the end of this paragraph shows us that he is focusing on the consequences of setting our focus either within or without (“… nor will you suffer any harm").
+Epictetus, we can trust, is further contrasting the two realms he introduced in the first paragraph; glancing at the end of this paragraph shows us that he is focusing on the consequences of setting our focus either within or without (“… nor will you suffer any harm").
 That’s really all we need to take in for now.
 (But please consider the caution and the appeal we make at the end of this lesson!)

 The next paragraph: